 Medical Aesthetics Training at National Laser Institute

 Are you a physician or nurse looking to add medical aesthetics treatments to your practice?
-Now is the time to enroll in Botox and dermal fillers training at National Laser Institute!
+Now is the time to enroll in aesthetics training at National Laser Institute!

-Our CE/CME courses include didactic education and clinical hands-on training for the ultimate learning experience!
+Our CE/CME training includes didactic education and clinical hands-on training for the ultimate learning experience!

 During didactic education, you will discuss topics such as patient selection, Botox injection techniques, contraindications, proper product dosage and more.
 Clinicals take place in a medical spa environment where you will watch comprehensive Botox and laser demonstrations and have the chance to perform treatments on real clients.